CleverRaven/Cataclysm-DDA/pages/design_doc.md

 Ubiquitous, reanimatory, mutagenic
 The groundwater is infected with XE-037.
 Every creature on Earth is contaminated.
 In larger mammals, this contamination allows XE-037 to reanimate us after we die, becoming zombies.
 In insects, it causes mutation to larger forms.

 The XE-037 contaminating all living things is not the Blob, any more than a transistor is a computer processor.
-This basic Blob biomatter can be coerced into causing mutations in infected targets (ie. anyone), using mutagen.
+This basic Blob biomatter can be coerced into causing mutations in infected targets (i.e. anyone), using mutagen.

 TK: there should be full articles on these topics.